luvagu/next-luvagu-portfolio/data/featured/ImpInvoicing.md

 active: true
 ---

 A custom in-house Invoicing App that generates PDF invoices and quotes.
 Existing client and product data served through the JSON API.
-Also features a dashboard, documents / product search and local user authentication.
+Featuring as well a dashboard, documents / product search and local user authentication.